Business Analytics Certificate Program

-- An overview of the variety of software tools that are employed in the development of a data warehouse, including ETL (extraction, transformation and loading) and analytics tools
+- An overview of variety of software tools that are employed in the development of a data warehouse: ETL (extraction, transformation and loading) and analytic tools.

-- Topics covered include identification of types of business risks and methods of alleviating the risks associated with implementing informational systems
+- Types of business risks along with how to alleviate the risks associated with implementing informational systems

 3. Simulation and Optimization for Business Analytics